khulnasoft-labs/mitigate-drivers/CONTRIBUTING.md

 By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

-Thank you for contributing to mitigate-drivers! 🚀
+Thank you for contributing to Mitigate-Drivers! 🚀